HealthLX/coco-canonical/docs/Core-model_Guide.md

 | unsignedInt | xs:unsignedInt | – | 0|([1-9][0-9]*) |

-## Required Elements of Core-model XSD
+## Required Elements of Core-Model XSD

 No elements found.

-## All Elements of Core-model XSD
+## All Elements of Core-Model XSD

 No elements found.